onap/archived-holmes-rule-management/docs/platform/human-interfaces.rst

 Target Users
 ^^^^^^^^^^^^

-The human interfaces provided in the Guilin release by Holmes is intended for the developers rather than the end users.
+The human interfaces provided in the Honolulu release by Holmes is intended for the developers rather than the end users.

 Interface Type
 ^^^^^^^^^^^^^^